fiksn/dlc-intro/dlc.md

 #### Settlement

 Olivia reveals either sHEADS or sTAILS.
-If she reveals both of them (or more than one in case there more than two options) her private is compromised (can be factored out since same R and thus also k was used).
+If she reveals both of them (or more than one in case there more than two options) her private key is compromised (can be factored out since same R and thus also k was used).

 Only she can reveal them because o (her private key) must be used for signing.